-Organization is a system skilled at creating, acquiring, and transferring knowledge, and also modifying people's behaviours to reflect new knowledge and insights.
-Learning organization is the one that turns new ideas into improved performance.
-Learning Organization is defined as an organization which facilitates the learning of all its members, and continuously transforms itself.
+Organization is a system skilled at creating, acquiring, and transferring knowledge, and also modifying people's behaviors to reflect new knowledge and insights.
+Learning organization is the organization that turns new ideas into improved performance.
 Learning organizations are organizations where people continually expand their capacity to create the results they truly desire, where new and expansive aspiration is set free, and where people are continually learning to see the whole together.
-Learning Company is a vision of what might be possible.
-It can only brought about simply by training individual; it can only happen as a result of learning at the whole organization level.
 A learning company is an organization that facilitates the learning of all its members and continuously transforms itself (Peddler et al. 1991).

-Learning organizations are characterized by total employee involvement in a process of collaboratively conducted, collectively accountable change directed towards shared values or principles (Watkins and Marsick, 1992).
-According to Kerka (1995) most conceptualizations of the learning organization seem to work on the assumption that "learning is valuable, continuous, and most effective when shared and that every experience is an opportunity to learn" (Kerka, 1995).
+Learning organizations are characterized by total employee involvement in a process of collaboratively conducted, collectively accountable change directed towards shared values or principles (Watkins and Mesick, 1992).
+According to Kerka (1995), most conceptualizations of the learning organization seem to work on the assumption that "learning is valuable, continuous, and most effective when shared and that every experience is an opportunity to learn" (Kerka, 1995).
 The following characteristics appear in some form in the more popular conceptions.
-Learning organization:
+Learning organizations:

-- Provide continuous learning opportunities. - Use learning to reach their goals. - Link individual performance with organizational performance. - Foster inquiry and dialogue, making it safe for people to share openly and take risks. - Embrace creative tension as a source of energy and renewal. - Are continuously aware of and interact with their environment (Kerka, 1995).
+- i.
+Provide continuous learning opportunities. - ii.
+Use learning to reach their goals. - iii.
+Link individual performance with organizational performance. - iv.
+Foster inquiry and dialogue, making it safe for people to share openly and take risks.

+- v.
+Embrace creative tension as a source of energy and renewal. - vi.
+Are continuously aware of and interact with their environment (Kerka, 1995).

 The emergence of the idea of the "learning organization" is wrapped up with notions such as "the learning society".
-He provided a theoretical framework linking the experience of living in a situation of an increasing change with the need for learning.
+Kerka (1995) provided a theoretical framework linking the experience of living in a situation of an increasing change with the need for learning.

-Characteristics of a learning organization
+Characteristics of a Learning Organization